 Will I need to have my temperature checked?

-Wiltshire Creative may be taking temperature checks this Autumn.
+Wiltshire Creative may be taking temperature checks this Winter.

 What are the social distancing rules?

-At the moment, theatres will be asking you to maintain a safe social distance where possible when queuing to take your seats.
 We are offering a selected number of performances that will remain at a social distancing capacity.
-The capacity will be reduced and you will only be able to book in bubbles of up to six people.
-A socially distance gap will be next to your seats and in front and behind.
+The capacity will be reduced and a socially distanced gap will be next to your seats and in front and behind (1 meter).
 These performances will be labelled clearly when booking.
 To view the full list of social distancing performances on our access page.